RobotArena $\infty$: Scalable Robot Benchmarking via Real-to-Sim Translation: Translating Videos to Simulation for Policy Evaluation

-\paragraph{Object and Scene 3D Reconstruction, Completion, and Physics Estimation} We begin by prompting Gemini~\cite{team2023gemini} to segment the robot and all task-relevant objects (Appendix \ref{subsec:obj_seg}).
+\paragraph{Object and Scene 3D Reconstruction, Completion, and Physics Estimation} We prompt Gemini~\cite{team2023gemini} to segment the robot and all task-relevant objects (Appendix \ref{subsec:obj_seg}).
 Each segmented image crop is super-resolved with InvSR~\cite{yue2024arbitrary} and converted into a textured 3D mesh using Hunyuan-3D~\citep{hunyuan3d22025tencent}, which, like most image-to-3D mesh generation models, reconstructs objects in a canonical frame.
 To recover each object’s correct 3D pose, we render 2D image views of the reconstructed 3D mesh and compare them against the 2D object crop using correspondence estimation from MINIMA~\citep{MINIMA}.
-The view with the most feature matches is selected, and these correspondences are lifted to 3D using monocular depth estimate for the real image~\citep{moge} and simulated depth for the rendered view.
+The view with the most feature matches is selected, and these correspondences are lifted to 3D using monocular depth estimate for the real image and simulated depth for the rendered view.
+Specifically, we first generate a relative depth map of the scene using MoGE~\citep{moge}.
+We then derive a metric scale factor by calibrating the robot arm's relative depth against its ground-truth depth from simulation, allowing us to unproject the masked pixels into an accurate metric-scale 3D point cloud.
 The final pose is then inferred via singular value decomposition (SVD) on the resulting 3D–3D correspondences (Appendix \ref{sub_sec:obj_pose_estimation}).
-Physical and material properties for the objects are inferred by prompting Gemini and are then incorporated into the simulation to ensure realistic interactions.
+Physical and material properties for the objects are inferred by prompting Gemini and are then incorporated into the simulation environment.

 To complete the scene, we generate a static background by inpainting the robot and object regions in the first video frame using the LaMa inpainting model~\cite{suvorov2021resolution}, producing a clean backdrop for the reconstructed assets (Appendix \ref{sec:inpaint}).
 Finally, to accurately reproduce robot dynamics, we perform system identification to tune the proportional derivative (PD) controller gains, aligning simulated end-effector trajectories with those observed in the robot demonstration video (Appendix \ref{sec:system_id}).
-Apart from robot joint trajectory annotations obtained through teleopration, our method requires no additional human supervision.
-More details on our reality-to-simulation translation method can be found in the Appendix.
+Apart from robot joint trajectory annotations obtained through teleoperation, our method requires no additional human supervision.

 \paragraph{Controllable Domain Perturbations} We introduce controlled perturbations to the generated environments in order to stress-test policy generalization under changes in background, scene arrangement, and color shifts.
 Specifically, we consider: